-- As the repressor protein does not block the operator, the RNA polymerase binds to the promotor and moves further to transcribe mRNA.
+- As the repressor protein does not block the operator, the RNA polymerase binds to the promotor and moves further to transcribed mRNA.

 Negative Control of Lac-Operon

-It is also called Negative control of repressor system.
+It is also called Negative control of the repressor system.
 It includes the following steps: